-4. OIP issued quidance in 2017 encouraging agencies to regularly review their FOIA websites to ensure that they contain essential resources, and are informative and user-friendly.
+4. OIP issued guidance in 2017 encouraging agencies to regularly review their FOIA websites to ensure that they contain essential resources, and are informative and user-friendly.
 Has your agency reviewed its FOIA website(s) during the reporting period to ensure it addresses the elements noted in the guidance?

-5. Did all four of your agency's quarterly reports for FY 2022 appear on FOIA.gov?
+5. Did all four of your agency's quarterly reports for Fiscal Year 2023 appear on FOIA.gov?

-6. If your agency did not successfully post all quarterly reports, with information appearing on FOIA.gov, please explain why and provide your agency's plan for ensuring that such reporting is successful in FY 2023.
+6. If your agency did not successfully post all quarterly reports, with information appearing on FOIA.gov, please explain why and provide your agency's plan for ensuring that such reporting is successful in Fiscal Year 2024.

 7. The FOIA Improvement Act of 2016 requires all agencies to post the raw statistical data used to compile their Annual FOIA Reports.
-Please provide the link to this posting for your agency's FY 2021 Annual FOIA Report and, if available, for your agency's FY 2022 Annual FOIA Report.
+Please provide the link to this posting for your agency's Fiscal Year 2022 Annual FOIA Report and, if available, for your agency's Fiscal Year 2023 Annual FOIA Report.

-GSA's FY 2021 Annual FOIA Report is available on the agency's website.
+GSA's Fiscal Year 2022 and 2023 Annual FOIA Reports are available on the agency's website.